life-of-abin/STM32_BLE_p2p_server_EnergyMeter/README.md

 ---

 ## 📜 Overview
-This project extends ST’s `BLE_p2pServer` example for the STM32WB series by adding **Modbus RTU** communication to an EPC5110D three-phase energy meter.
+This project builds on ST’s BLE_p2pServer example for the STM32WB series, integrating Modbus RTU communication to an **EPC5110D** three-phase panel-mount energy meter.

-The STM32 communicates through an **RS-485 to TTL converter**, fetching **60 consecutive Modbus holding registers** in one request.
+The STM32 communicates with the meter through an **RS-485 to TTL converter**, retrieving a block of **60 consecutive Modbus holding registers** in a single request.

-Instead of parsing values on the MCU, the firmware sends **raw 16-bit hex values** as BLE notifications.
+The firmware transmits the **raw 16-bit register values (in hex)** via BLE notifications.

-Data decoding (converting registers into floats like Watts, VAR, Voltage, etc.) happens **on the BLE client side**.
+Parsing into floating-point engineering values is left to the BLE client application, which can use the provided **Modbus register map** for decoding.

 ---